 That was the only pump pulled in the 2013-2014 off season.

 Update - 2/5/17

-The contract modification covering the 2013 work on this pump is here, while the repair report showing the damage is here.
+The task order covering the 2013 work on this pump is here, while the repair report showing the damage is here.
 Much of the damage was from corrosion, as can be seen in this picture of a very rusty Rineer motor:

 In fact, the reduction in price for the rebuild of pump E8 at 17th Street was not due to a reduction in scope, but to a warranty claim related to the rusty Rineer.
 A rebuild of the bearings and seals was performed, along with weld repairs and presumably replacement of the Rineer.
 No piping was replaced.
 The Corps clawed back $130,693.20 because "the contractor installed steel plugs in lieu of stainless steel plugs in the previous overhaul which caused corrosion and damaged the seal/accessories."
 That appears to refer to carbon steel plugs installed on the Rineer motors and left in when the motors are supplied to Conhagen back in 2010.
 Conhagen apparently forgot to replace them with stainless steel plugs.